Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/troubleshooting.md

 - Backend Services Configuration:
   - You have an invalid JWKS
   - You don't have the correct configuration in KeyVault for your client
-  - You didn't give your client the proper role assignments to your FHIR Service or Azure API for FHIR.
+  - You didn't give your client the proper role assignments to your FHIR Server.

 ### Not Found Errors for API Requests